-The policy that is being enacted is simply one that reflects brutality and an utter lack of respect for our fellow humans.
+The policy enacted is simply one that reflects brutality and an utter lack of respect for our fellow humans.
 Let’s call it what it is; it is abuse.
 The entire situation is entirely heartbreaking.

 We are artists and so what we know best is making music; but we try to use our music as a way to take action and support causes we believe in.

 If there’s one thing that people take away from this conversation about you, your music and your Satanic philosophy, what do you want it to be?